Among the many questions that arise surrounding the UK’s exit from the EU is how Brexit could impact Europe’s Tourist industry.

 In the case of a No Deal Brexit, this arrangement will cease immediately.
 This will require UK citizens to purchase travel insurance covering medical necessities prior to travel to an EU destination.

 Loss of Income in European Tourist Destinations

 A potential fall in tourist numbers in the EU from the UK could be an immediate outcome of Brexit whatever form it takes.
 The uncertainty around the travel documents necessary for a trip to Europe, as well as fluctuations in the value of the Pound Sterling, may simply lead to tourists staying away.

 At present, the manner in which the UK will leave the EU isn’t clear.
 The UK government has formalized a Withdrawal Agreement with the EU but it has yet to be ratified by parliament.

-Despite Brexit being delayed until February 1st, 2020 the way that the final withdrawal from the EU will happen isn’t sure.
+Despite Brexit being delayed until February 1st, 2020 and a transition period being in place until 2021, the way that the final withdrawal from the EU will happen isn’t sure.
 In all cases, this could have severe effects on the UK tourism industry.

 Hiring Staff Within the Tourism Industry

 One of the biggest fears of the UK travel industry is that harsher, more restrictive immigration rules will be implemented.
 This is likely to have a big effect on the many thousands of seasonal and permanent staff that are hired from EU countries to work in the UK’s tourism sector.

 An increase in bureaucracy, as well as a rise in the costs of hiring overseas staff, is likely to create difficulties for British tourist businesses.
 It could lead to understaffing and a drop in the ability of companies to perform their services adequately.